 These are pretty cool.
 Back in 1981, Topps partnered with Coke.
 A limited number of teams could be found in set form with the Coke stamp on the upper corner of the cards.
 These were parallels to the base Topps set with the Coke stamp being the only differentiator.
 Each set contained a header card.
 This particular example accompanied the Red Sox set.
 Bargain bin $0.10

 Denis Menke 1971 Topps #130 Miscut

 It’s funny how things happen.
 If I were a novice collector, I would be easily deceived by this card.
 I would have no reason to think that that wasn’t Elliott Maddox depicted on this card.
-In a previous entry, I discuss another miscut.
-While I am aware this sort of thing is strongly discouraged in the manufacturing process, it does happen but rarely to this degree.
+While I am aware miscuts are strongly discouraged in the manufacturing process, they happen but rarely to this degree.
 Bargain bin $0.10

 While digging through the bargain boxes, I found a pile of the Topps version of this card.
 There must have been 10-15.
 In that pile was one O-Pee-Chee version.
 I eventually found another but with worse centering so I selected the better of the two, which is what you see here.
 Look at that old-school Atlanta Braves cap!
 Bargain bin $0.10